Soyvolon/DSharpPlus.SlashCommands/README.md

 ## Install the Lib
 **Nuget Package:** `Soyvolon.DSharpPlus.SlashCommands`

+The package requires `DSharpPlus 4.0.0-nightly-00820`, along with `DSharpPlus.CommandsNext` and `DSharpPlus.Rest` of the same version.

 ## Creating a new Project
 Create a new .NET Core project for your Discord Bot (or add to an existing one).